DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     ODM OpenID Liberty configuration needs version 2.0 for the issuerIdentifier.
 See the [openIdWebSecurity.xml](templates/openIdWebSecurity.xml) file.

+    It is also necessary to set **acceptMappedClaims** to true to manage claims.
+Without this setting, you get the exception **AADSTS50146: This application is required to be configured with an application-specific signing key.
+It is either not configured with one, or the key has expired or is not yet valid.** when requesting a token.

-7. Retrieve Tenant and Client information.
+8. Retrieve Tenant and Client information.

     In **Azure Active Directory** / **App Registration**, select **ODM Application** and click **Overview**: